 Figma Fundamentals: Version History

-This lesson outlines Figma’s version history functionality, including accessing, managing, comparing versions, and reverting to earlier iterations, empowering designers to track design progress and maintain control over the evolution of their projects.
+This lesson outlines Figma’s version history functionality, including accessing, managing, comparing versions, and reverting to earlier iterations.
+The goal is to empower designers to track design progress and maintain control over the evolution of their projects.

 Accessing Version History

-Figma maintains a comprehensive version history, empowering users to review and restore previous iterations of design files.
+Figma maintains a comprehensive version history that allows users to review and restore previous iterations of design files.

-• Reviewing Versions: Users can access the version history of a design file (File > Show version history), allowing them to browse through snapshots of the file’s evolution over time.
+Users can access version history through File → Show Version History, where they can browse snapshots of a file’s evolution over time.
 Each version represents a specific stage of the design.

-• Restoring Previous Versions: Figma enables designers to restore earlier versions of a file, providing the flexibility to revert to specific iterations when necessary.
+Designers can restore earlier versions of a file, giving them flexibility to revert to specific iterations whenever needed.

 Managing Changes Over Time

-Figma’s version history allows users to compare versions, track modifications, and understand the evolution of a design.
+Figma’s version history allows users to compare versions, track modifications, and better understand how a design has evolved.

 Reverting to Older Versions